Batmanian/KeithDunstan/src/posts/no-brains-at-all/8_correspondent.md

 'Oh, will you?', she said.
 That's precisely what I did.
 It was like old times, taking Sir Keith's letters, but he didn't know I was there.

 When I arrived Heymanson and Noble were like Stalin and President Truman.
 Actual hostilities had not been declared but there was an ugly case of cold war.
 They did not speak to each other.
 This was not easy in a small office, but they managed.
 Heymanson did a day shift, Noble a night shift, starting at 5 p.m.
 Noble in the evenings watched all the wire services and the early editions of the morning newspapers and provided what was called the Melbourne Herald Cable Service.
 Heymanson looked after events during the day and made sure he was gone by 4.30 p.m.
 It was all right to exchange notes, but not to speak to each other.
 I wondered why there was not an explosion, given the tension.
 Why wasn't either Heymanson or Noble removed?
 The answer was they were both indispensable.
-Hey manson was more than a journalist.
+Heymanson was more than a journalist.
 He ran the Australian American Association, and he had contacts in New York and Washington.
 He could arrange meetings with important people for Murdoch and others.
 Noble, on the other hand, was a ceaseless fountain of usable copy.
 So the situation continued.

 This sort of atmosphere was not unusual for an overseas office.
 Fifteen thousand kilometres from home it is very easy to develop a persecution complex, a sense of not being wanted.
 Many a story that seems brilliant, vital, even of world importance, in New York, Paris or London, fades terribly when it lands on a desk in Melbourne, Sydney or Brisbane.
 How can it compare with four dead in a crash on the Hume Highway or the star full-forward who has just been suspended at the Monday night tribunal?